okta/okta-mobile-swift/README.md

 * [okta-ios-jwt](https://github.com/okta/okta-ios-jwt)
 * [okta-storage-swift](https://github.com/okta/okta-storage-swift)

 If your application currently uses OktaOidc, facilities are in place to migrate your existing users to the new SDK.
-For more information, see the `SDKVersion.Migration` class for details.
+For more information, see the `Migration` class for details.

 ## Running the Samples